 The major also provides students with the preparation needed for graduate study in the field.

 The faculty members in the communication arts department bring talent and energy to the classroom.
 Two of the three full-time faculty have been selected by students and colleagues to receive the College's Distinguished Teaching Award.
 Faculty members are active in scholarly research and service to the College and community.

 Dr. Carol Downing teaches and researches in the area of rhetorical theory and instructs the oral performance branch of communication arts: public speaking, oral interpretation, voice and diction, and argumentation.

 Dr. David Habbel specializes in interpersonal, political, and organizational communication.
 Dr. Habbel has presented papers at national and international conferences.

-Dr. Jeff Miller is a 2006-07 Fulbright Scholar who specializes in the mass media, visual communication, and semiology.
-Dr. Miller also teaches interpersonal communication and public speaking, and serves as the director of FILM@UC.
-He has presented his research at regional, national, and international conferences, and his writing has appeared in Speech Communication Annual and the International Journal of Comic Art.
-He has also been invited to speak on a variety of subjects including trends in international news coverage, the media and democratic participation, linguistics and political discourse, and semiology and electoral photography.
+Dr. Jeff Miller is a Fulbright Scholar (2007, Taiwan) who specializes in the media and democracy, visual communication, and semiology.
+Dr. Miller also teaches interpersonal communication and public speaking, and has served as the director of FILM@UC for over a decade.
+He has presented his research at regional, national, and international conferences, most recently Social Work Social Development 2012 in Stockholm, Sweden.
 In 2007 he was a visiting professor at Taiwan's National Chengchi University.